FengchunFan/Web-Crawler/README.md

 # Web-Crawler

 This is a web crawler for CS 172 project in UC Riverside.
+Use command "scrapy crawl <crawler_name>" to crawl
 ##
 Group member: